lupyuen/lupyuen.github.io/src/plic3.md

 TODO: Thank you so much for reading, you're my inspiration for solving this sticky mystery 🙏

-We have plenty to do for __NuttX on Ox64 BL808__.
+But when we __Enabled Strong Ordering__ in the MMU...

+(Memory Management Unit)

+Everything becomes OK!

+__Apache NuttX RTOS for Ox64 BL808__ shall be Upstreamed to Mainline real soon.
 Stay tuned for updates!

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.